 Sufficient space on the vehicle for a cab that allows for more operator leg room, though keeping the overall machine compact, was a key demand.

-Ultimately, the 8000 Series SPFHs provide superior crop-flow efficiency, resulting in industry-leading machine capacity in respective horsepower classes as well as low specific-fuel consumption (liter of diesel per ton of crop harvested).
+Ultimately, the 8000 Series SPFHs provide superior crop-flow efficiency, resulting in industry-leading machine capacity in respective horsepower classes as well as low-specific-fuel consumption (amount of diesel per ton of crop harvested).
 Combined with Dura Line™ technology, the 8000 Series SPFH triggers the lowest possible machine maintenance with minimal cost of operation.

 On its way to the trailer, the crop has to be elevated more than 4 m (13 ft) high between the accelerator exit and the spout end.
 It has to overcome a certain friction along the transition and spout liners until it is ejected off the spout end cap.
 When opening corn fields, producers can expect crop being airborne over a distance of 15 m to 20 m (50 ft to 65 ft) into the following trailer.

-It is the task of the crop accelerator to provide sufficient thrust with appropriate efficiency to the crop particles to be securely loaded in all circumstances.
-An exactly specified air inlet in the accelerator housing assures a perfect spout crop jet when the kernel processor in place obstructs the natural air flow from the cutterhead to the crop accelerator.
+It is the task of the crop accelerator to provide sufficient thrust with appropriate efficiency to the crop particles to be loaded in all circumstances.
+An exactly specified air inlet in the accelerator housing assures a perfect spout crop jet when the kernel processor is installed.

-The crop transition cone is completely lined with high-grade wear elements, which can easily be inspected and replaced from the machines service compartment through an access hutch.
-A unique manufacturing process allows even customized punctual hardening of the wear liners, perfectly addressing the individual wear situation in the cone.
+The crop transition is completely lined with high-grade wear elements, which can easily be inspected and replaced from the machines service compartment through an access hatch.
+A unique manufacturing process allows even, customized hardening of the wear liners, perfectly addressing the individual wear situation in the cone.
 The transition is bearing the massive head gear-driven spout turning mechanism.

 The spout on the 8000 Series features modular architecture.
 On the basic module, the wear liners are a structural part of the component.
 This module features a box design closed by the wear liner.
 A worn-through liner discovered too late would not lead to damage of the spout structure, but replacement would rebuild the spout like new.